damicoac/rag_king/README.md

 If you choose to query the current database, you will be able to enter a query and the application will return the most relevant results from the knowledge base.

+The code will create a json file called knoweldge_base.json.
+This is where all input chunks and vectors go.